natdarke/base-config/README.md

     > You will now be able to clone the Robot repositories using the SSH protocol without giving a password

+### Start App on Local Host

+> This process should also be used for testing

-7. Clone 'Root' from GitHub.
+1. Clone 'Root' from GitHub.

     > 'Root' is just the Docker Compose config files and environment variable files that allow you to start the app.